ossf/security-baseline/README.md

-# **Security Baseline**
+# **Open Source Project Security Baseline**

+The SIG is under the [BEST Working Group](https://github.com/ossf/wg-best-practices-os-developers).
 The goal of this SIG is to evolve [OpenSSF security baseline](https://github.com/ossf/tac/blob/main/process/security_baseline.md) for OpenSSF and Linux Foundation wide adoption, make it easier to discover, adopt and contribute to open source technologies to improve Open Source Software (OSS) security.

 ##
 **Motivation**